Procountable groups are not classifiable by countable structures: Introduction

 It is known that being Borel reducible to GI is equivalent to being below the orbit equivalence relation of a Borel action of $\S$, which is also equivalent to being classifiable by some sort of countable structures.
 It follows from our main theorem that the topological isomorphism of procountable groups is not classifiable by countable structures.

 Kechris et al.\ \cite[Theorem 3.1]{KNT} provided a criterion when the topological isomorphism relation on a class $\+ C$ is Borel reducible to GI; intuitively, it says that one can canonically and in a Borel way assign to $G \in \+ C$ a countable neighbourhood basis of the identity consisting of open subgroups.
-By our main theorem, the hypothesis of this criterion is violated in our setting: \begin{corollary} {\rm For an odd prime $p$, let $\mathcal{G}_{2,p}$ be the Borel class of all $2$-nilpotent procountable groups of exponent $p$.
-There is no assignment $G\mapsto \mathcal{N}_G$ such that for each $G\in \mathcal{G}_{2,p}$, $\mathcal{N}_G$ is a countable set of open subgroups of $G$ that form a neighborhood basis of $1_G$, and this assignment is Borel and isomorphism invariant in the sense of \cite[Theorem 3.1]{KNT}. } \end{corollary}
+By our main theorem, the hypothesis of this criterion is violated in our setting: \begin{corollary} {\rm Let $\mathcal{C}$ be the Borel class of all procountable groups.
+There is no assignment $G\mapsto \mathcal{N}_G$ such that for each $G\in \mathcal{C}$, $\mathcal{N}_G$ is a countable set of open subgroups of $G$ that form a neighborhood basis of $1_G$, and this assignment is Borel and isomorphism invariant in the sense of \cite[Theorem~3.1]{KNT}. } \end{corollary}

 The proof of our main theorem makes use of the notion of uniform homeomorphism. \begin{definition} A \emph{Polish metric space} is a metric space $(X, d)$ where $d$ is a complete metric and the topology generated by $d$ is Polish.
 Let $X$ and $Y$ be Polish metric spaces.
 A bijection $\Phi$ between $X$ and $Y$ is called a \emph{uniform homeomorphism} if both $\Phi$ and its inverse are uniformly continuous. $X$ and $Y$ are said to be \emph{uniformly homeomorphic} if there is a uniform homeomorphism between $X$ and $Y$. \end{definition}